cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   - Miracl 4.4.3  -->  5.5.4
   - NTL 5.4  -->  5.5.2 (2009.08.14)

-- CT 1.4.31 now also can be compiled with VS2010.
+- The release of CT 1.4.31 now is compiled with VS2010.
+Its still possible to compile the sources with VS2008.

 b) Changes within the user documentation / on the websites:

 - Online help: updated some topics.

 - CrypTool script: - some corrections and additions,
-                   - Inclusion of some more many Sage code samples,  ????
+                   - Inclusion of some more many Sage code samples, xxx
                    - Added the menu paths in CT2 for the according topics.

 - Updated and enhanced presentation (more than 110 xxxxxxxxxxx pages now).